sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

 For reference, a brief description or title of the patch is provided.
 Note that this description is usually just a summary and might not cover all patch changes in detail.
 Most pull requests and commits feature a sufficient description on GitHub that is not repeated in this document.
-Also, each patch within the table is assigned a security classification, and information about the approvers and auditors is given.
+Also, each patch within the table is assigned a classification with respect the criticality of the update to the core cryptographic functionality that is in scope, and information about the approvers and auditors is given.

 Security Classification
 ~~~~~~~~~~~~~~~~~~~~~~~

-For this audit, four security classifications are distinguished.
+For this audit, four criticality classifications are distinguished.
 The classification *critical* labels patches
 that apply substantial changes to cryptographic functionality, e.g., implementing a new algorithm
 or updating an old one to a new standard.
 Patches labeled as *relevant* are changes to cryptographic
 algorithms without altering the algorithm's observable behavior.
 Mostly, this class contains